carlosperate/awesome-microbit/README.md

 - [microbit.co.uk Site Index](https://www.microbit.co.uk/index) - The microbit.co.uk website contains an extensive list with all their projects and tutorials.
 - [Quiz:bit](https://github.com/lancaster-university/quiz-bit) - micro:bit programs and a matching application for providing a quiz-voter-style service using micro:bits as the controls.
 - [JUST DO IoT](https://hackaday.io/project/12164-just-do-iot) - Connect the micro:Bit to the LoRaWAN network, includes open source hardware microbit connector board.
-- [Micro:Bob](https://hackaday.io/project/8643-microbob) - A simple bipedal robot controlled by Micro:Bit.
+- [Micro:Bob](https://hackaday.io/project/8643-microbob) - A simple bipedal robot controlled by a micro:bit.

 ## Articles